docker/docs/content/manuals/subscription/details.md

   and more.

-The following sections describe some of the key features included with your Docker subscription or legacy Docker subscription.
+The following sections describe some of the key features included with your Docker subscription plan or Legacy Docker plan.

 > [!NOTE]
 >
-> Legacy plans apply to Docker subscribers who last purchased or renewed
+> Legacy Docker plans apply to Docker subscribers who last purchased or renewed
 > their subscription before December 10, 2024.
 These subscribers will keep
 > their current plan and pricing until their next renewal date that falls on or
 > after December 10, 2024.
 To see purchase or renewal history, view your